-So, how do paid leave allowances compare across Europe?
+So, does the picture fit with what's happening in the rest of Europe?
+How do paid leave allowances compare across Europe?
 And do more people call in sick when there are generous schemes in place?

 Firstly, it's interesting to look at how much governments spend on sickness and health benefits overall.
 Germany ranks first in the EU, attributing 11 per cent of its GDP to sick leave and public medical care.
 It’s followed by France and the Netherlands (both at 10.2 per cent), according to the EU’s statistical office, Eurostat.

 The EU countries that allocate the least to sickness and health benefits are Estonia (4.9 per cent), Lithuania (5 per cent), Poland, Hungary and Ireland (all 5.5 per cent).

 According to 2020 figures, Germany is also the country that spends the most on sick leave benefits, specifically.
 The country allocates 2.3 per cent of its GDP to support sick employees.
 It’s followed by the Netherlands (2.1 per cent), Sweden (1.7 per cent) Spain (1.5 per cent) and Luxembourg (1.4 per cent).